-After that, the the host responds to the card acceptance device with the verdict: the token is (or is not) genuine.
+After that, the host responds to the card acceptance device with the verdict: the token is (or is not) genuine.

 This type of token authentication takes rather long time because of the issuer request/response message latency.
 It is hardly acceptable in open loop fare systems.

 Offline Token Authentication

 This method is based on Public Key Cryptography.
 The contactless token secretly keeps so-called private key in its memory which can be used for electronically signing digital documents.
 In the payment card industry this method is called Dynamic Data Authentication (DDA) or, in case of contactless payment cards, Combined Data Authentication (CDA).
 Visa uses also similar term fDDA.

 The card acceptance device, just as in case of Online Authentication, produces an unpredictable number and asks the token to sign it.
 Upon receiving the signed number from the token (as it were a signed document), the card acceptance device verifies the signature without any participation of the card issuer or other agent host.

 Closed loop cards used in many transit systems also can prove to the transit validator that they are genuine.
-They do it offline, without any presence of card issuing host.
+They do it offline, without any presence of card issuer’s host.
 This is achieved by sharing the encryption key between validators (all validators have them) and cards.